 The first and most common scenario is when the key or critical elements of the first operation have been completed, and there is no reasonable expectation that the primary attending surgeon will need to return to that operation.
 In this circumstance, a second operation is started in another operating room while a qualified practitioner performs noncritical components of the first operation—for example, wound closure—allowing the primary surgeon to initiate the second operation.
 In this situation, a qualified practitioner must be physically present in the operating room of the first operation.

-The second and less common scenario is when the key or critical elements of the first operation have been completed and the primary attending surgeon is performing key or critical portions of a second operation in another room.
+The second and less common scenario is when the key or critical elements of the first operation have not been completed and the primary attending surgeon is performing key or critical portions of a second operation in another room.
 In this scenario, the primary attending surgeon must assign immediate availability in the first operating room to another attending surgeon.

 The patient needs to be informed in either of these circumstances.
 The performance of overlapping procedures should not negatively affect the seamless and timely flow of either procedure.